eclipse-tractusx/tractus-x-umbrella/docs/user/common/guides/data-exchange/provide-data.md

 >
 > Finally Alice can see the Contract Offer from Bob.
 Congratulations on yor first successful offering of data in your own data space!

-## Notice
+## NOTICE

 This work is licensed under the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/legalcode).

 * SPDX-License-Identifier: CC-BY-4.0
-* SPDX-FileCopyrightText: 2024 Contributors to the Eclipse Foundation
+* SPDX-FileCopyrightText: 2025 Contributors to the Eclipse Foundation
 * Source URL: <https://github.com/eclipse-tractusx/tractus-x-umbrella>